Wikipedia says Americans consume approximately 2.5 billion bowls of Campbell’s canned Tomato, Cream of mushroom, and Chicken Noodle Soup each year.

 Remove pot from heat and add the rest of the ingredients.
 The broth and water ration I use is 2/3 broth and 1 /3 water.
 Turnips and carrots are denser than potatoes, so I dice and slice them quite small.
-T he potatoes are medium chunks.
+The potatoes are medium chunks.

 Your uncooked stew should be a couple of inches from the top of the pot when assembled.
-When the mixture comes to a low boil, cover partially, but not tightly.
+When the mixture comes to a low boil, cover partially, not tightly.
 Stir often until all ingredients are cooked through.
 The meat should be tender, but slightly chewy.
 Why?
 Because that’s the nature of stew meat.
 Just make sure you bury a good-quality meat and that it’s lean.
 The broth will be quite thick and rich.
-Season as the stew simmers.
+Season to taste as the stew simmers.